zsnagy73/geocoder/README.md

 * Enable the module: ```drush en geocoder```

 # Features
-* Provides a widget to geocode field from a string into a geographic data format such as WKT, GeoJson, etc etc...
+* Provides a widget to geocode a field from a string into a geographic data format such as WKT, GeoJson, etc etc...
 * The Provider and Dumper plugins are extendable through a custom module,
 * All successful requests are cached by default.